daschub/hsro-inf-prg3.github.io/10ln-threads.md

 This is also the behavior you see when using the debugger and going through your program step-by-step, using the _step-into_ action.

 A _process_ has a self-contained (and isolated) environment.
-A Proccess has a complete and private set of run-time resources; in particular, each process has its own memory space.
+A Process has a complete and private set of run-time resources; in particular, each process has its own memory space.

 # Threads